ULHPC/tutorials/deep_learning/huggingface/README.md

 ```

-## HuggingFace+DeepSpeed
+## HuggingFace+DeepSpeed code

+First, we present a standard complete workflow for a Large Language Model (LLM) using HuggingFace, covering data loading, model training, and predictions.
+Next, we will modify this code to integrate HuggingFace with DeepSpeed, maximizing the utilization of High-Performance Computing (HPC) resources.

 ### Standard HuggingFace code

-The code is a complete example: data loading, tokenization, model training, predicting ...
+The code contains those steps: data loading, tokenization, fine-tuning, evaluation, saving/restoring and inference.

 Notice: we use opt-125m LLM, it is small LLM compared to others, making it ideal for the development phase and quick experiments.
 Afterwards, we could easily replace `"facebook/opt-125m"` string with bigger and more relevant LLM.
 The list of huggingFace LLM is foundable there: https://huggingface.co/models